 The Olmsted County Sheriff’s Office has partnered with the RT Autism Awareness Foundation to bring Project Lifesaver to families of those with special needs.
 Project Lifesaver International was founded in April 1999 and dedicates its service to protecting those that tend to wander or become lost.
 Clients on the program have a variety of disorders including Alzheimer’s, Down Syndrome, Autism and traumatic brain injuries.
 Nationwide, Project Lifesaver Search Teams have been called into action more than 2200 times and still maintain a 100% success rate of locating the client and returning them to their loved ones alive, with an average recovery time around 30 minutes!

-Project Lifesaver is very inexpensive and gives piece of mind to families of those with special needs.
+Project Lifesaver is inexpensive and gives piece of mind to families of those with special needs.
 There are very few responsibilities the client’s family or caregiver will have, but those responsibilities are important!
 Each family is assigned a Deputy or Officer to be their contact person while their loved one is on the program.
-Each Deputy or Officer is responsible for all maintenance and battery changes of the transmitter, which we change approximately every 30 days.
+Each Deputy or Officer is responsible for all maintenance and battery changes of the transmitter.
+Depending on the type of transmitter, battery changes are every 30 or 60 days.
 We even take steps to ensure your loved one’s transmitter is working properly when you do not see us!
-The Sheriff’s Office sends Deputies out monthly with our search equipment to make sure we are receiving a good signal from each client, which also helps us make sure our equipment is working properly.
-We currently have approximately 60 clients enrolled in Project Lifesaver - Olmsted County.
+Monthly a deputy will visit the client's residential area to do a signal search to make sure we are receiving a good signal from each client.
+This also helps us make sure our equipment is working properly.
+We currently have over 70 clients enrolled in Project Lifesaver - Olmsted County.

 If you would like more information regarding Project Lifesaver or if you would like an application for Project Lifesaver, please visit www.rtautismawareness.org and follow the links in order to complete an application.
 Grant funding is available; please ask your Olmsted County Social Services advocate.